projectblacklight/blacklight_advanced_search/README.md

 This is an advanced search plugin for Blacklight ( http://www.projectblacklight.org ).

-== Blacklight version compatibility
+## Blacklight version compatibility

-This is a plugin for Blacklight: http://github.com/projectblacklight/blacklight
+This is a plugin for [Blacklight](http://github.com/projectblacklight/blacklight)

 It has been hard to keep track of which versions of `blacklight_advanced_search` work with which versions of `blacklight`.
 Some notes: